 Fales has a Certified Credit Union Executive designation as well as a certification as a Credit Union Development Educator.
 She also is certified through the Rockhurst University Management School.

-The roots of Fales’s sense of service comes from her lifework of protecting Suncoast Credit Union and its members.
+The roots of Fales’s sense of service come from her life work of protecting Suncoast Credit Union and its members.
 She participates in various non-profits and volunteer projects.
 Fales also is a member of the Suncoast Foundation Board and the Prospera Technical Assistance Committee.

-She has spoken at events sponsored by Federal Deposit Insurance Corporation (FDIC), National Association of Realtors (NAR), NeighborWorks America, Fannie Mae and Freddie Mac.
+She has spoken at events sponsored by the Federal Deposit Insurance Corporation (FDIC), the National Association of Realtors (NAR), NeighborWorks America, Fannie Mae, and Freddie Mac.
 She has participated in regional forums including the Florida HOPE Task Force, the Nonprofit Housing Roundtable of Central Florida, the “Safe At Home” conference by Florida Legal Services for pro-bono attorneys, and foreclosure prevention workshops nationwide.

 Ms. Fulmore is a graduate of Texas College in Tyler, Texas.

 Alina Gonzalez-Dockery, Esq., was born and raised in Lakeland, Florida, the youngest of 3 children.
-Her parents, Cuban refugees, instilled in her at an early age the importance of community, education and pride in the opportunities afforded to us in this country.
-Her family is Alina’s greatest supporters and gifts to her life.
+Her parents, Cuban refugees, instilled in her at an early age the importance of community, education, and pride in the opportunities afforded to us in this country.
+Her family is Alina’s greatest supporter and gift in her life.